-For use in hazardous areas, the limit values specified on the certificates and approvals must be observed (see Ex Safety Instructions).
+When using in hazardous areas, the limit values of the certificates and approvals must be observed (see Ex Safety Instructions).

-When using DIN rail transmitters with a thermocouple/mV measurement, increased measurement errors may occur depending on the installation situation and ambient conditions.
+When using DIN rail transmitters with a thermocouple/mV measurement, increased measurement deviations may occur depending on the installation situation and ambient conditions.

-▶ If the DIN rail transmitter is mounted on the DIN rail without any adjacent devices, this may result in deviations of up to \pm 1.3 °C. If the DIN rail transmitter is mounted in series between other DIN rail devices (reference operating conditions: 24 V, 12 mA), deviations of up to \pm 2.9 °C may occur.
+▶ If the DIN rail transmitter is mounted on the DIN rail without any adjacent devices, this may result in deviations of up to \pm 1.34 °C. If the DIN rail transmitter is mounted in series between other DIN rail devices (reference operating conditions: 24 V, 12 mA), deviations of up to \pm 2.94 °C may occur.

-4.2 Mounting the device
+4.2 Installation